-The mean number of students per classroom, y, at Central High School can be estimated using the equation y = 0.8636x + 27.227, where x represents the number of years since 2004 and $x \le 10$.
+The average number of students per classroom, y, at Central High School can be estimated using the equation y = 0.8636x + 27.227, where x represents the number of years since 2004 and $x \le 10$.
 Which of the following statements is the best interpretation of the number 0.8636 in the context of this problem?

-- A) The estimated mean number of students per classroom in 2004 - B) The estimated mean number of students per classroom in 2014 - C) The estimated yearly decrease in the mean number of students per classroom - D)The estimated yearly increase in the mean number of students per classroom
+- A) The estimated average number of students per classroom in 2004 - B) The estimated average number of students per classroom in 2014 - C) The estimated yearly decrease in the average number of students per classroom - D) The estimated yearly increase in the average number of students per classroom

-Key: D
+Estimated Difficulty: Easy Key: D

 Choice D is correct.
-When an equation is written in the form y = mx + b, the coefficient of the x-term (in this case 0.8636) is the slope.
-The slope of this linear equation gives the amount that the mean number of students per classroom (represented by y) changes per year (represented by x).
+When an equation is written in the form y = mx + b, the coefficient of the x-term (in this case 0.8636) is the slope of the graph of this equation in the xy-plane.
+The slope of the graph of this linear equation gives the amount that the average number of students per classroom (represented by y) changes per year (represented by x).

 Choice A is incorrect and may result from a misunderstanding of slope and y-intercept.
-The y-intercept of the equation represents the estimated mean number of students per classroom in 2004.
+The y-intercept of the graph of the equation represents the estimated average number of students per classroom in 2004.

 Choice B is incorrect and may result from a misunderstanding of the limitations of the model.

-You may have seen that $x \le 10$ and erroneously used this statement to determine that the model finds the mean number of students in 2014.
+You may have seen that $x \le 10$ and erroneously used this statement to determine that the model finds the average number of students in 2014.